krakintgithub/main/roadmap/Readme.md

 - Code the ButtCoin token swap contract
 - Deploy the ButtCoin token swap contract
 - Code the webpage, see whether the URL forwarding can be done to github to be the host
-- Register Krakin't as the sole propeirotrship in Canada, Ontario
+- Register Krakin't as the sole proprietorship in Canada, Ontario
 - Register the logo and a trademark
 - Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable)
 - Investigate Metamask code to become the the Krakin't APP